-WEST END PRESBYTERIAN CHURCH Safety and Abuse Prevention Policy Exam
+Safety and Abuse Prevention Policy Exam

 You may use WEPC's Safety and Abuse Prevention Policy to answer these questions.
+You can find the Policy at www.wepc.org/grow/children/

 Please return your completed exam to the church office.